-At its most basic level the Children module serves as the repository for all your children and young people profiles.
-This article explains how you can easily import your existing children data into ChurchSuite that you've exported from another system.
+At its most basic level, the Children module serves as the repository for all your children's and young people's contact profiles.
+This article explains how you can easily import your existing children's data into ChurchSuite that you've previously exported from another system.
 The ChurchSuite Support team are happy to help you with importing your data - contact us at email@example.com - but if you're ready to get started yourself, here's how...

-Your existing 'people' data should ideally be divided into two files - one for adults and one for children, with each person in your data having their own separate row in your data file.
+Your existing 'people' data should ideally be divided into two files - one for adults and one for children, with each person having a separate row in the data file.
 Each file is then imported separately into the Address Book and Children modules respectively.

 In this article, we outline the process of importing children and young people data, but the same processes are used to import contacts into the Address Book - see our related support article for further information.
 A Children module import will add children to the module with any parent/carer details specified in the data stored against the child.
 This is known as an unlinked child.
 However, after the two imports are complete you can easily link children to their parents/carers in the Address Book - making the unlinked child a linked child.

 Preparing your data

-Here's a simple checklist of things to do before importing your data.
+Here's a checklist of things to do or review before importing your data:

-1. Make sure your data is in the right format and file type
+1. Make sure the data is in the right format and file type

 To import data to ChurchSuite it needs to be in the form of a CSV file, using a comma as the delimiter and in UTF-8 format.
 Spreadsheet applications such as MS Excel, Apple Numbers and Google Docs allow you to easily save data as a CSV file in the correct format.
 Similarly, many contact management applications let you export data as a CSV file.